denn1s/apple-and-lily/Ch. 2 - Karin.md

 A jolt, electric and hot, shot through me.
 Her hands were soft.
 And warm.

-The instant I felt her warmth my hands ignited.
-I could the burning heat rising like molten lava up from my hands, crawling through my veins, scalding a path up my arms and into my neck.
-I couldn't let it.
+The instant I felt her warmth, my hands ignited.
+I could feel the burning heat rising like molten lava from my palms, crawling through my veins, scalding a path up my arms and into my neck.
+I couldn't let her see it.

 _Why did I have to tell her to keep eye contact?_

+Her face grew closer and closer.
 I couldn't look away.
-I couldn't blush.
-This was losing battle.
+I couldn't stop the blush.
+This was a losing battle.
 She was staring right at me.
 Those impossibly red eyes weren't just looking, they were _drilling_.
 Directly into my soul, right where I kept all my embarrassing secrets.
 Hell, it was like she'd found the freaking Treasury of Babylon, but it was filled with every cringey, degenerate thought I'd ever had.
 And it was dang full.

-Her face seemed to grow closer and closer.
-Her eyes like bloody rubies creeping closer and closer.
-I wanted to run... but they where so gosh darn beautiful.
+The space between us collapsed.
+Her eyes, like bloody rubies, crept closer.
+I wanted to run... but they were so gosh darn beautiful.

 Those eyes.
 They were so clear.
 So focused.
-And they were going to see everything.
+They were going to see everything.

-My heart hammered against my ribs like a time bomb.

-Then... blank.
+*Thump.*

+My lungs seized the last dregs of air hitched in my throat.

+*Thump.*

+My vision darkened, tunneling down to two burning points of red.

+*Thump.*

+And then everything went black.

 That's the last thing I remember from the night I met her.